100 Container Gardening Tips You Ever Need To Know

 Container Gardening Tips

-89. Blend Multiple Textures: The thriller-filler-spiller combination works best.
-Use a tall, bright plant as a thriller, bushy plant as filler, and a cascading plant as your spiller.
+The thriller-filler-spiller combination works best.
+Use a tall, bright plant as a thriller, a bushy plant as filler, and a cascading plant as your spiller.

 Don’t plant sun-lovers and shade-lovers in the same pot.
 Read the labels carefully to understand their light requirements.
 Top sun-loving annuals are verbena, geraniums, petunias, and calibrachoa.
 Shade-loving annuals are begonia, Torenia, impatiens, and caladium.
 Herbs and vegetables require full sun.

-98. Make Use of Contrasts: Grow light and dark, and cool and warm varieties together to put up a stunning show.
+Grow light and dark, as well as cool and warm varieties, together to create a stunning show.
 For example, yellow and purple violas.
-Pay attention to the plant size though; you don’t want one to outcompete the other.
+Pay attention to the plant size; you don’t want one to outcompete the other.

-101. Invite Pollinators: Plants like Bidens, bee balm, marigold, cosmos, sunflowers, Alyssum, and lavender will attract bees, butterflies, and hummingbirds to your container garden.
-Learn to make a Butterfly Garden in Containers.
+Bidens, bee balm, marigolds, cosmos, sunflowers, Alyssum, and lavender attract bees, butterflies, and hummingbirds to your container garden.
+Here are the best pollinators to have a productive garden.

 Fruit Container Gardening Tips

-102. Choosing a pot: Get a big enough pot for growing fruits trees.
-You can select a pot that is one or two sizes bigger than the rootball of the plant and then transplant it into a bigger pot once the plant becomes root bound.
+Get a big enough pot for growing fruit trees.
+You can select a pot one or two sizes bigger than the plant’s rootball and then transplant it into a bigger pot once the plant becomes root-bound.

-103. Plan: Since many fruit trees can grow big or have thorns, plan out where and how you are going to plant that tree before buying one.
+Since many fruit trees can grow big and some have thorns, plan out where and how you will plant that tree before buying one.

-Never make the mistake of growing fruit trees from the seeds as they take a lot of time for growing big and fruiting and sometimes they don’t even fruit.
-Always buy a healthy grafted tree from a reputable plant nursery to save your time and efforts.
+Never grow fruit trees from seeds.
+They take a lot of time to grow big and fruit, and sometimes, they don’t even fruit.
+Always buy a healthy grafted tree from a reputable plant nursery to save time and effort.

-105. Choose the right types of fruits: Be sure to select the fruit trees according to your zone and planting conditions.
-Check our list to find out the best fruit trees you can grow in a container.
+Be sure to select the fruit trees according to your zone and planting conditions.

 Container Vegetable Gardening Tips

-106. Use the Vertical Space: When growing vegetables in containers, not only use the floor space but vertical as well.
-In hanging baskets, grow herbs, cherry tomatoes, dwarf chilies, lettuce, and strawberries.
-Install railing planters for your balcony and deck, you can grow vegetables in ladder planters as well.
+When growing vegetables in containers, use both floor and vertical space.
+Grow herbs, cherry tomatoes, dwarf chilies, lettuce, and strawberries in hanging baskets.
+Install railing planters for your balcony and deck.

-107. Grow Vegetables from Transplants: If you’re growing vegetables for the first time, instead of sowing seeds, buy young herb and vegetable plants from your nearby garden center.
+If you’re growing vegetables for the first time, buy young herbs and vegetable plants from your nearby garden center instead of sowing seeds.

-108. Size of the Pot: Large vegetables like eggplant, tomatoes, cucumbers, and cabbage require at least 5-gallon pots that are 10-12 inches deep.
-Grow small root vegetables like radishes, carrots, beets, ginger and leafy greens like lettuce, spinach, bok choy, and other Asian greens grow best in wide but shallow planters.
+Large vegetables like eggplant, tomatoes, cucumbers, and cabbage require at least 5-gallon pots 10-12 inches deep.
+Grow small root vegetables like radishes, carrots, beets, ginger, and leafy greens like lettuce, spinach, bok choy, and other Asian greens grow best in wide but shallow planters.

-109. Maintain the Spacing: In containers too, maintain proper spacing.
+In containers, too, maintain proper spacing.
 Check out the seed packets for instructions and search the web to thin out the seedlings correctly.

 Recent Posts